By Lily Hawkins, Policy Director

 Appropriations

 Work on FY2026 appropriations continues.
 In late June, the House Appropriations Committee advanced their ag-FDA appropriations bill.
-If passed, the bill will remove dei initiatives at USDA, reduce funding and workforces, and cut funding for conservation programs, cutting more than 4% over all from current spending levels.
+If passed, the bill will remove DEI initiatives at USDA, reduce funding and workforces, and cut funding for conservation programs, cutting more than 4% over all from current spending levels.

-The bill will next go to the full house floor for a vote.
+The bill will go next to the full house floor for a vote.

 Organic Dairy Bill Reintroduced